selfrefactor/rambda/README.md

 R.includes('z', 'foo') // => false
 ```

+Note that this method is not part of `Ramda` API.

 #### padEnd

 > padEnd(x: Number, str: String): String

 `R.padEnd(3, 'foo') // => 'foo   '`

+Note that this method is not part of `Ramda` API.

 #### padStart